feluxe/sty-docs/sphinx/docs/muting.rst

    sty.bg, sty.ef, sty.rs) directly, because that might cause conflicts
    with other packages that share the same sty dependency.

-   If you want to mute sty's register-obejcts in a *library* you should either:
+   If you want to mute sty's register-objects in a *library* you should either:

    * Use the :ref:`copy method <copy_method>` to create copies of them, which you can mute safely.